Ready to talk?

 There are no known causes.

-A Case for Women’s Talcum Powder initiative is sponsored by the law firms of Fears Nachawati, PLLC and Carino Law LLC, 154-59 23rd Avenue, Whitestone, NY 11357, (718) 321-3538.
+A Case for Women’s Talcum Powder initiative is sponsored by the law firms of Fears Nachawati, PLLC, Trammell P.C., and Carino Law LLC, 154-59 23rd Avenue, Whitestone, NY 11357, (718) 321-3538.
 These firms may be affiliated with select other A Case for Women initiatives.

-Fears Nachawati is headquartered in Dallas, TX and Carino Law is headquartered in New York City, New York.
+Fears Nachawati is headquartered in Dallas, TX, Trammell P.C. is headquartered in Houston, TX, and Carino Law is headquartered in New York, New York.

 Attorney Advertising.
 The contents of this website should not be construed as legal advice and the receipt of such information does not create an attorney-client relationship.
 Additionally, prior results do not guarantee future outcomes.